maximilianoalves/playwright-ts-arch-example/README.md

-# Playwright UI arch example
+# Playwright Typescript architecture example

 The main objective of this repository is create an architecture to use the Playwright framework and a fast bootstrap for new projects involving UI and API.